English Premier League: The Cost of Success

-There seems to be some relationship between spending and success as seen in a general trend line taken up by majority of the graph.
+- There seems to be some relationship between spending and success as seen in a general trend line taken up by the majority of the graph.

-Manchester City spent a lot between 2008-2009, and their league position improved considerably since.
-That would explain their position.
+- Manchester City spent a lot of 2008-2009, and their league position improved considerably since.
+That would explain their situation.

-There could be a time lag between spending and success.
+- There could be a time lag between spending and success.
 It could take time for players to gel and for the manager to figure out his best team.

-Some clubs produce great players from their youth academies, so they might spend less.
+- Some clubs produce great players from their youth academies so that they might spend less.

-Players on previous contracts may be playing well.
+- Players on older contracts may be playing well.